adamnnagy/rock-paper-scissors/README.md

 buttons for the options (rock, paper, scissors) a place where the opponents pick will be
-layout: side by side or top-bottom
+layout: side by side or top-bottom scores tally - it should be obvious how many points/rounds you need to win